Floors of St Louis

 While VOCs will eventually leave on their own, there are a few ways to remove or get rid of most of the VOCs from your new carpeting.
 Practicing proper ventilation the first few days after install will help kickstart the process.
 You could also vacuum and follow up with hot water extraction (steam cleaning) to remove a good portion of those VOCs.

 An effective way to limit exposure to VOCs is to get a carpet that does not use a latex backing.
-Dream Weaver has made sure their carpet is safe for everyone by using no latex, keeping the VOCs emitted to a minimum.
+Dream Weaver has one of their carpet displays safe for everyone by using no latex, keeping the VOCs emitted to a minimum.

 It's All In The Twist